Clinical practice guidelines portal

 Australian guideline developers currently planning, developing or revising guidelines for national, state or local use are encouraged to submit their details online at: www.clinicalguidelines.gov.au/in-development

 Guideline developers intending to seek NHMRC approval must list their guideline in development on the guidelines in development register at least eight months prior to public consultation.

 Reporting on Australian Clinical Practice Guidelines

-The 2013 report is the most comprehensive to date, and shows that more than 130 Australian guideline developers produced 937 guidelines between 2005 and 2012.
-Of these guidelines:
+The 2014 report, the fourth and most comprehensive to date, reports on 1046 guidelines produced by more than 130 Australian guideline developers between 2005 and 2013.

-- 22% are developed by state and territory governments
+- 23% are developed by Australian state or territory governments